 - 1 teaspoon kosher or fine sea salt

-- 2 sticks (8 ounces) unsalted butter, at room temperature
+- 2 sticks (8 oz) unsalted butter, at room temperature

-- 2 tablespoons minced fresh flat-leaf parsley
+- 2 tablespoons minced flat-leaf parsley leaves

-- 1. In a food processor fitted with the metal blade, process the horseradish until finely grated.
+- In a food processor fitted with the metal blade, process the horseradish until finely grated.
 Scatter the lemon zest and salt over the top and pulse once or twice until evenly distributed.
 Add the butter and process until smooth, creamy, and well combined, about 6 pulses.
 Add the parsley and pulse just until evenly distributed.

 - Place a 2-foot-long sheet of parchment paper or plastic wrap on a work surface.
 Using a rubber spatula, spread the butter into a rough log about 8 inches long and 1 1/2 inches in diameter.
 Wrap the parchment or plastic wrap snugly around the log and, using your palms, roll the log back and forth to shape it into a smooth, uniform cylinder.
 Twist both ends like a candy wrapper to seal.
 Refrigerate for up to 3 days or freeze for up to 3 months.
 Originally published March 18, 2013.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Loved, loved, loved it!
 Simple, delicious, and very different.
 I served it with simple baked salmon fillets and everyone loved it.
 We eat a lot of fish, and this’ll be my go-to to serve with fish.
 I’m sure it’d also be delicious on beef.

 Delicious and so simple to make, this compound butter is versatile enough to perk up anything from a slice of crusty bread to a grilled steak.
 I admit my favorite application is just slathered on some good bread.
 Use fresh horseradish if you can—the flavor is subtle and earthy and you’ll end up with a butter that won’t overwhelm more delicate foods.